 Foods that contain magnesium include spinach, chard, pumpkin seeds, almonds, avocado, dark chocolate and bananas.

-As I’ve discussed before, zinc is an essential mineral for mental health, especially if you struggle with chronic anxiety.
+Zinc is an essential mineral for mental health, especially if you struggle with chronic anxiety.

 It can also help treat addiction and withdrawal.

 Research shows that opioid users have lower levels of zinc (72-75).

 And in the case of alcoholism, alcohol is known to deplete zinc from the body.
 Over time, chronic consumption can produce a downward spiral in which zinc deficiency causes chronic stress, driving a person to drink more alcohol, which further depletes zinc and causes more anxiety in the long run.

 In animals, zinc reduces the intensity of morphine dependence, and zinc chelators worsen withdrawal symptoms (76, 77, 78).

 Some of the best food sources of zinc include oysters, grass-fed beef, pumpkin seeds, cashews, mushrooms and spinach.